MicrosoftDocs/win32/desktop-src/Bits/group-policies.md

 ---
 title: Group Policies
 description: Background Intelligent Transfer Service (BITS) uses the following Group Policies to configure BITS transfers and settings.
-For more information on which verison of BITS is used by different versions of Windows, see the What's New topic. ms.assetid: '32c7e2b1-bac2-4708-a30c-f6b2a816c1a4'
+For more information on which verison of BITS is used by different versions of Windows, see the Whats New topic. ms.assetid: 32c7e2b1-bac2-4708-a30c-f6b2a816c1a4 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Group Policies